Whyzanet/WhyzaGC/README.md

 ## Testing

-Vaseline glass is a useful item for background level radiation testing.
+Vaseline glass contains uranium which makes it a useful item for background level radiation testing.
 The piece of Vaseline glass I have will cause a count of around 135 CPM when up close to the detector tube.
-Around 18 CPM is normal for background radiation with the SBM20 detector tube.

  The SBM20 detects limited range beta particle radiation and penetrating long range gamma electromagnetic radiation, but not short range alpha particle radiation, which is fine as you don’t want to be playing with hazardous alpha radiation sources anyway ( e.g. a smoke alarm’s Americium-241 ).